bordoley/reactive-js/docs/interfaces/rx.ThrowIfEmpty.md

 ▸ **throwIfEmpty**<`T`\>(`factory`): [`ContainerOperator`](../modules/containers.md#containeroperator)<`C`, `T`, `T`\>

-Returns a ContainerLike that emits an error if the source completes without emitting a value.
+Returns a Container that emits an error if the source completes without emitting a value.

 #### Type parameters